- 4 years of mathematics, including pre-calculus

 First-year applicants have the option to submit SAT or ACT scores to be considered as a part of their admission application.
 It is not required to submit SAT or ACT scores for the application process at the University of New Hampshire.
 When submitting the application, you will be asked “Would you like us to consider your standardized test scores in the admissions decision?”
 Please note, that once your application is submitted, the answer to this question can only be changed if the application has not yet been reviewed by our office and a decision made.

-Students who enroll as a member of UNH”s Class of 2024 who took SAT or ACT, will be asked to submit test scores after the May 1 deposit deadline for university research purposes only.
+Students who choose to enroll at UNH, and have taken the SAT or ACT, will be asked to submit test scores after the May 1 deposit deadline for university research purposes only.
 Students are not required to take the SAT or ACT.

 Please note that the writing section of the SAT or ACT is not required for UNH consideration.
 To compare the new test scores to the old test scores, please reference this guide.